DataDog/dd-trace-rb/docs/GettingStarted.md

 #### Agent connection methods

 The agent supports communication via TCP or Unix Domain Socket (UDS).
-The tracer will automatically detect the agent's connection method based on the configuration provided.
+The APM SDK will automatically detect the agent's connection method based on the configuration provided.

 ##### TCP

-The tracer will connect to the agent via TCP if the `host` and `port` are set, or if `HTTP/HTTPS` is specified as the protocol in `DD_TRACE_AGENT_URL`.
+The APM SDK will connect to the agent via TCP if the `host` and `port` are set, or if `HTTP/HTTPS` is specified as the protocol in `DD_TRACE_AGENT_URL`.
 TCP is the default connection method.

 ##### Unix Domain Socket (UDS)

-To use, first configure your trace Agent to listen by Unix socket, then configure the tracer with:
+To use, first configure your trace Agent to listen by Unix socket, then configure the APM SDK with:

 ```ruby
 Datadog.configure do |c|